 The Halstad City Council is following the Governor’s declarations and executive orders to mitigate any risk to the Halstad City Staff and the public in order to help everyone remain healthy during the COVID-19 pandemic.
+The City of Halstad has developed and adopted a COVID-19 Preparedness Plan.
+Click HERE to view a copy of the plan.
 It is the City’s top priority to keep its many services functioning throughout the health crisis.
 The Municipal office can be reached by telephone as the office is not open for walk-in service.
 Please see the Halstad Municipal Utilities information below.

 The Mayor and City Council ask that every Halstad Citizen follow the Governor’s orders.
 Please stay at home if you can and distance yourselves from others.
 It is very difficult to know who may already have the virus.
 An infected person may not have symptoms up to 24 days or more after being infected.
 Please eat healthy, get plenty of sleep, drink plenty of water, exercise, reduce your stress levels, and wash your hands frequently.
 By maintaining a healthy lifestyle and following social distancing guidelines, you may mitigate the risk of serious implications from COVID-19.
 Please click the links at the bottom for the MN Department of Health, the CDC, and assistance programs for more information regarding COVID-19.

 Many of the City’s businesses are still operating but are closed to walk in service.
 Please call our local businesses if you need their service.
 They will be happy to help you with your needs.
-The City’s parks are closed to the public for any use due to COVID-19 restrictions until further notice.
+The City’s parks are open to the public but are not sanitized, so use caution and practice good hygiene while using the park.

 View resources for businesses HERE.